Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Public

 **Explanation:**
-"Community" is incorrect.
+Community is incorrect.
 Community cloud is shared among a specific group of organizations.
-"Private" is incorrect.
+Private is incorrect.
 Private cloud is dedicated to a single organization.
-"Hybrid" is incorrect.
+Hybrid is incorrect.
 Hybrid cloud combines on-premises and public cloud, but AWS itself is a public provider.
-"Public" is correct.
+Public is correct.
 AWS provides services available to any customer via the internet, which defines a public cloud.

 ---